harouny/NLog.Extensions.AzureTableStorage/README.md

 How to use
 ==========
 - Download package from <a href="https://www.nuget.org/packages/AzureTableStorageNLogTarget/">Nuget</a>.
+- If you didn't setup Azure storage connection string yet, follow instructions in <a href="Setup a storage connection string">Setup a storage connection string</a>.
 - Open NLog configurations file ex: ```NLog.config``` and add the following sections:
 - Add ```NLog.Extensions.AzureTableStorage``` assemply to ```extensions``` section:
 `````xml
   <extensions>